-Patients on long term antiplatelets prior to surgery: despite an increased risk of bleeding, it is considered that prescribing prophylactic LMWH for up to five weeks post orthopaedic surgery in a patient on one single long term antiplatelet is acceptable in most cases.
+Patients on long term antiplatelets prior to surgery: despite an increased risk of bleeding, it is considered that prescribing prophylactic LMWH or aspirin for up to five weeks post orthopaedic surgery in a patient on one single long term antiplatelet is acceptable in most cases.
 If a patient is on a combination of antiplatelet agents, the risk of thrombus vs risk of bleeding must be discussed with specialist who recommended antiplatelet treatment.
 This discussion should take place at pre-assessment where possible or as early as possible following surgery.
-Management plan must be recorded in the patient records.
+Management plan must be recorded in the patient records and communicated to Primary Care by including details in any IDL and highlighting how long the prophylaxis is expected to be prescribed for.